| gtk-hst reference manual | ||||

 Default value: 0

-signalvoid user_function (HstHistogram *arg0, gpointer user_data) : Run First
+"changed" signalvoid user_function (HstHistogram *arg0, gpointer user_data) : Run First

 The changed signal is emitted whenever the contents of the histogram are changed via the ::hst_histogram_fill or ::hst_histogram_reset functions.